PKU-Alignment/omnisafe/benchmarks/on-policy/README.md

-# OmniSafe's Safety-Gymnasium Benchmark on On-Policy Algorithms
+# OmniSafe's Safety-Gymnasium Benchmark for On-Policy Algorithms

 The OmniSafe Safety-Gymnasium Benchmark for on-policy algorithms evaluates the effectiveness of OmniSafe's on-policy algorithms across multiple environments from the [Safety-Gymnasium](https://github.com/PKU-Alignment/safety-gymnasium) task suite.
 For each algorithm and environment supported, we provide:
 - Default hyperparameters used for the benchmark and scripts to reproduce the results.